RalphAyala/Kingdom/choices/friends.md

 You decided to share your kingdom with your friends, and now you guys hate eachother for always fighting over land.
+[Click here to start over](../README.md)